AI

 Finance, HR, and operations teams often extract more value from AI than engineering does.
 They focus on business outcomes over technical possibilities and ask better questions because they do not get lost in how the tools work.
 Learn why simplification beats sophistication when making AI accessible.

-- Non-technical teams often outperform technical teams - They focus on business outcomes rather than getting lost in technical possibilities, leading to faster and more practical AI implementations
+1. Non-technical teams often outperform technical teams - They focus on business outcomes rather than getting lost in technical possibilities, which leads to faster and more practical AI implementations

-- Simplification beats sophistication - Using business language and practical analogies works better than technical explanations when training non-technical employees on AI capabilities
+2. Simplification beats sophistication - Business language and practical analogies work better than technical explanations when training non-technical employees on AI

-- Department-specific applications drive adoption - Finance, HR, and operations see immediate value when AI solves their actual daily problems rather than showcasing generic capabilities
+3. Department-specific applications drive adoption - Finance, HR, and operations see immediate value when AI solves their actual daily problems, not when it showcases generic capabilities

-- Trust matters more than training - The biggest barrier is not skill gaps but employee uncertainty about whether their organization actually supports them in learning AI
+4. Trust matters more than training - The biggest barrier isn't skill gaps; it's employee uncertainty about whether their organization actually has their back while they learn

-Your finance team probably gets more from AI than your engineering team does.
+Finance teams probably get more from AI than engineering teams do.

-Sounds backwards, right?
-But I’ve watched this pattern repeat across dozens of mid-size companies.
-The people who know nothing about machine learning or algorithms end up using AI more effectively than the people who built the models in the first place.
+Sounds backwards.
+But this pattern repeats across mid-size companies.
+People who know nothing about machine learning or algorithms end up using AI more effectively than the people who built the models.

 Why?
 They ask better questions.
 They care about whether the month-end close happens faster, not whether the model uses transformers or gradient boosting.